 About the Arctic

-Today, the Arctic is an important strategic element in the domestic and foreign policies of all the Arctic nations (Canada, Denmark, Finland, Iceland, Norway, Russia, Sweden, and the USA).
+The Arctic is an important strategic element in the domestic and foreign policies of all the Arctic nations (Canada, Denmark, Finland, Iceland, Norway, Russia, Sweden, and the USA).
 Furthermore, economic interest in the region is increasing among non-Arctic nations (including France, Germany, the Netherlands, Poland, Spain, the UK, China, Italy, Japan, Korea, Singapore, and India).

 The Russian Arctic

 The Arctic region is rich in a large variety of minerals.
 Primarily, it boasts an abundance of oil and gas.
 The Arctic contains approximately 22% of the world’s undiscovered hydrocarbon resources, of which 13% is oil, 30% is natural gas, and 20% gas condensate.
-Eighty-four percent of these resources are located on the shelf of the Arctic Ocean, and 16% on the territory of Arctic nations.
+Eighty-four percent of these resources are located on the shelf of the Arctic Ocean, and 16% in the territory of Arctic nations.

 In addition, the flora and fauna of the Arctic are unique, comprising more than 20,000 species of plants, animals, fungi and microorganisms.
 More than 25% of fish species from the order salmoniformes, 12% of lichen species and 6% of moss species are concentrated in the Arctic.
 It is the habitat of wild reindeer, Arctic hares, owls, terns, wolves, polar foxes, polar bears, snow sheep, musk oxen, and lemmings.
 Arctic’s sea-dwelling inhabitants include walruses, seals, and several species of cetaceans: killer and beluga whales, narwhals and bowhead whales.